kosamad/SomScience/README.md

 Google fonts was used to import fonts for this site.
 I have used a combination of roboto and cookie to give a visual balance on the page and convey that this museum is factual but remains fun.

-* roboto is a clean, simple, educated font which stands out and is clearly readable even in smaller fonts.
+* Roboto is a clean, simple, educated font which stands out and is clearly readable even in smaller fonts.

   ![roboto font example](documentation/roboto_font.PNG)

-* cookie is a caligraphy style and gives the more creative, spoken, fun elements to the page.
+* Cookie is a caligraphy style and gives the more creative, spoken, fun elements to the page.

   ![cookie font example](documentation/cookie_font.PNG)